nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/automation-how-to-index/how-to-create-an-automation-chain.md

 ---
 {{! excerpt}}

-This how-to explains the different steps to create and configure an automation chain.
+This how-to explains the different steps to create and configure an automation chain using Nuxeo Studio.

 {{! /excerpt}}